mike-tr/Hexapod/READMe.md

 ## Status

-**Work in progress** — mechanical assembly done, IK implemented and working on the real robot.
-Next step: walking cycle (gait).
+**Work in progress** — all milestones so far are done: the robot is fully assembled, walks (tripod gait) and turns.
+Gait parameters can likely still be tuned for smoother motion.
+Next goal: add a camera and start processing its signal.

 - [x] CAD design (legs, chassis, battery holder)
 - [x] STL exports